 Interactive Constitution The National Constitution Center, a non-profit organization based in Philadelphia, provides this website that allows keyword searching of the Constitution with discussion of the text, exploration by topic with as "checks and balances," and "due process," and Supreme Court cases that have interpreted the Constitution.

 Books, videos, and other resources about the U.S. Constitution, Amendments, Bill of Rights, constitutional law, and related topics can be checked out from the WSU Libraries.
-Click on the 'Books and Videos' link above to get some ideas, or search WSU WorldCat or Griffin, the online catalogs.
+Click on the 'Books and Videos' link above to get some ideas, or search the WSU catalog, Search It.

 Primary Documents in American History: the Constitution (Library of Congress) The American Memory History Collection includes the full-text of documents providing background on the framing and writing of the Constitution such as Elliot's Debates, Farrand's Records, and Documents from the Continental Congress and the Constitutional Convention, 1774-1789.